 There are many ways to connect with your guests during your podcast or broadcast.

-This tutorial will explain how to use Soundflower or BlackHole software to sync your Skype calls with Spreaker Studio on Mac / OS X. If you're running Spreaker Studio on Windows, please take a look at the Windows Tutorial.
+This tutorial will explain how to use BlackHole software to sync your Skype calls with Spreaker Studio on Mac / OS X. If you're running Spreaker Studio on Windows, please take a look at the Windows Tutorial.

 2. On the final step, you'll be asked to restart your computer.
 Restart and launch Spreaker Studio in order to follow the next steps.